stevenaleach/ssmprov/README.md

 The `NAME` script can be copied into `/bin` or elsewhere on PATH with the **same name** as any checkpoint.

-It automatically sets `--bang '!name settings name'`, so:
+It automatically sets `--bang '!NAME settings NAME'`, so:

 ```bash
 echo "Hello" | NAME